Quick start — Neo “X” Fusion Atom install

 Step 4

-Place the now connected Pin Stadium GI Module over the backboard into the bottom of the cabinet out of the way of any moving objects.
+Place the GI module over the backboard, into the bottom of the cabinet, out of the way of any moving parts.

 Step 5